smartanthill/smartanthill2_0/docs/design-documents/protocols/sasp.rst

 Basic secure implementation is rather simple:

 * Whenever a new packet is sent, an update value of NSF MUST be **saved and committed in in persistent storage**; this commit MUST be performed **before** the packet is actually sent over the air.
-This is necessary to keep GCM security guarantees.
+This is necessary to keep EAX security guarantees.
 * Whenever a packet with status "new" is received, an updated value of NLW MUST be **saved and committed in persistent storage**; this commit MUST be performed **before** further message processing.
 This is necessary to avoid using an obsolete value of NLW in case of "dirty" reboot (and thus to avoid a potential for replay attacks).

 10.1.2 Optimized Implementation